 Governance

-HSE's Chief Scientific Adviser (CSA) is accountable to HSE's Chief Executive Officer for the governance and commissioning of HSE's science, engineering and evidence.
-This is aligned to the implementation of HSE's overarching Science and Evidence Strategy.
+HSE’s Director of Science and Chief Scientific Adviser (‘Director of Science’) is accountable to HSE’s Chief Executive Officer for the governance and commissioning of HSE’s science, engineering and analysis research (SEA).The Director of Science is a member of HSE’s Executive Committee (EXCo).

-Assurance of HSE's science governance and commissioning processes (including the effectiveness of SERAG) is undertaken by Government Internal Audit Agency (GIAA) and reported through to the Board via the Audit and Risk Assurance Committee (ARAC).
+Assurance of HSE’s SEA research governance and commissioning processes (including the effectiveness of SEAGG) is undertaken by Government Internal Audit Agency (GIAA) and reported through to the Board via the Audit and Risk Assurance Committee (ARAC).

-HSE's Ethical Statement for science sets out our commitment to the highest possible ethical standards of behaviour and conduct throughout all facets of the work we do whilst meeting all legal requirements.
+HSE’s Ethical Standards of Behaviour sets out our commitment to the highest possible ethical standards of behaviour and conduct throughout all facets of the work we do whilst meeting all legal requirements.
 We have a Research Ethics Panel for work involving human tissue, subjects or data which is accredited to an external Research Ethics Committee and considers low and medium risk research proposals.
 All potentially higher risk proposals are considered by an external Research Ethics Committee.

-HSE has an Analysis Function which subscribes to the Government Analysis Functional Standard (on GOV.UK).
+HSE has an Analysis Function which subscribes to the Government Analysis Functional Standard.
 HSE has Heads of Profession for Government Social Research Service (GSR), the Government Economic Service (GES) and the Government Statistical Service (GSS), ensuring that GSR/GSE/GSS standards are followed within HSE.

 HSE draws on external stakeholder expertise, both scientific and from other fields through a number of arrangements.
 This includes committees that are commissioned through the Health and Safety at Work Act, or other relevant legislation.
-HSE has a number of Committees that operate under the Code of Practice for Scientific Advisory Committees and Councils (CoPSAC) arrangements e.g. the Workplace Health Expert Committee and the CSA and CSA's Office engage with these groups regularly to ensure that the principles are followed.
-The Workplace Health Expert Committee is a formal scientific expert committee, provides expert opinion to our Chief Scientific Adviser and gives HSE access to independent, authoritative, impartial and timely expertise on workplace health.
+HSE works with a number of Committees that operate under the Code of Practice for Scientific Advisory Committees and Councils (CoPSAC) arrangements e.g. the Workplace Health Expert Committee and Expert Committee on Pesticides and the Director of Science engages with these groups regularly to ensure that the principles are followed.
+The Workplace Health Expert Committee is a formal scientific expert committee, provides expert opinion to our Director of Science and gives HSE access to independent, authoritative, impartial and timely expertise on workplace health.

-HSE's privacy policy covers what stakeholders can expect us to do with their personal information, when they make contact with us, use one of our services or have an interaction with us as a regulator.
+HSE’s Privacy Policy Statement covers what stakeholders can expect us to do with their personal information, when they make contact with us, use one of our services or have an interaction with us as a regulator.

-HSE has internally and externally focused diversity and inclusion priorities, which are embedded within HSE's strategy.
+HSE has internally and externally focused equality and diversity priorities, which are embedded within HSE’s Strategy.

 Training and awareness raising